linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/MMT MP3 MK.md

 Central banks could be given control over changing income tax rates or sales tax rates, perhaps within a band.
 They could then use it as an additional countercyclical lever to manage the economy, lowering taxes in recessions (pairing it with money printing) and raising taxes in good times.

-$\mathrm{O}$  Printing money and doing direct cash transfers to households (i.e., helicopter money).
+- Printing money and doing direct cash transfers to households (i.e., helicopter money).
 When we refer to helicopter money, we mean directing money into the hands of spenders of money to get them to spend (e.g., US veterans' bonus during the Great Depression, Imperial China).

 - How that money is directed could take different forms—the basic variants are a) to either direct the same amounts to everyone or to aim for some degree of helping one or more groups over others (e.g., to the poorer more than to the rich), and b) to provide this money either as one-offs or over time (perhaps as a universal basic income).
 These variants could be paired with an incentive to spend it—like the money disappearing if not spent within a year.
 - The money could be directed to specific investment accounts (like retirement, education, or accounts earmarked for small business investments) to target it toward socially desirable spending/investment.